 The Fine and Performing Arts Division

 The Fine and Performing Arts Division shall be composed of the Faculty of the Departments of Art and Art History, Music, and Theatre and Dance.

 The Social Science Division

-The Social Science Division shall be composed of the staffs of the Departments of Anthropology, Communication, Geography, History, Justice Studies, Political Science, Psychology, and Sociology.
+The Social Science Division shall be composed of the Faculty of the Departments of Anthropology, Communication, Geography, History, Justice Studies, Political Science and International Affairs, Psychology, and Sociology.